Celebrating 10 Years of

 You are certainly welcome to bring a board.
 But you do not need one.
-We offer a variety of boards that we rotate each day.
+We offer a variety of soft-top surfboards for all to use.

 Pack anything you would need to go to the beach: sunscreen, towel, water and a snack.
 We recommend a rashguard (stretchy nylon sun shirt).
 If you’re just hanging out, bring a beach chair, umbrella, and your phone or camera to take photos and video to share on social media.

 Expert surf instructors are available.
 The average number of years our instructors have been surfing is 30 years.